powsybl/powsybl-tutorials/metrix/src/main/README.md

 | T03   | 190.5             | 384.2            |

 There is no constraint violation in N on the first two time steps then that there are on the third.
 This is due to the change in the value of the threshold from 400 to 100 MW in the 'thresholdN' timeseries.
 There are overloads on all time steps in N-1.

-## 4- OPF mode without redispatching: Optimize RTE's manual actions
+## 4- OPF mode without redispatching

+In this mode, Metrix is allowed to use topological parades in oorder to minimize the violation of line capacities.
+However, it does not change the dispatch: production and consumption at each node cannot be modified.

 ### Action 4A - Use topological countermeasures to solve constraints

 #### Goal:

-We want to see which dispatcher's remedial actions are enough to address the previously observed constraint violations.
+We would like to know if the dispatcher's remedial actions are enough to address the previously observed constraint violations.
 For this, we first want the use of topological parades.
 In this case, which topological parades (opening of line or splitting a substation into 2 electrical nodes) could be effective?

 #### In practice:

-- In the \"Metrix simulation\" object, define the following 4 remedial actions on the S_SO_1 contingency (see syntax):
+- In the \"Metrix simulation\" object, define the following 4 remedial actions on the S_SO_1 contingency
     - opening of the circuit breaker SS1_SS1_DJ_OMN (this goes to two nodes post S)